How Toku became the AI's answer for stablecoin payroll

 Branded search spillover: the AI flywheel feeds back into Google

 When an AI engine names a brand, the buyer opens Google and types that brand name.
-Strongest indirect signal the AI work is landing.
-Five branded-variant queries grew sharply between February and April:
+The cleanest signal: brand-modifier queries that didn't exist before the engagement window.
+Three brand-modifier queries appeared NEW between February and April, and a fourth (the category-term "eor" search) grew sharply:

 Branded QueryFebAprilChange